Patrick Swayze’s Widow Reveals That He Suffered Abuse At The Hands Of His ‘Violent’ Mother During Childhood

 The abuse reportedly continued until Patrick was a young adult, Lisa said in an interview with People magazine, and only stopped when his father intervened.

-“Patrick privately recounted the story of his 18th birthday when Patsy was ‘laying into him’ before his father [Jesse] told his wife [Patsy] that he would divorce her if she touched their son again,’ ” the report noted.
+“Patrick privately recounted the story of his 18th birthday when Patsy was ‘laying into him’ before his father [Jesse] told his wife [Patsy] that he would divorce her if she touched their son again,'” the report noted.

 Patrick Swayze made every moment of his life count.
 Friends, family and co-stars salute the late actor on August 18th at 9/8c when #IAmPatrickSwayze comes to #ParamountNetwork. pic.twitter.com/XGaAhnvvmb